LysiaStolhofer/art-article-scraper/README.md

 News-scraper will scrape and display the following informations:

 - Headline - the title of the article
+- Artist - the artist of the image
-- Summary - a short summary of the article
+- Category - the category the article belongs to
 - URL - the url to the original article
 - pictures - the images of the article